 Now in paperback, the New York Times bestselling tale of chivalry and showmanship from Tony DiTerlizzi.

 Kenny is a little rabbit with a very big problem.
 His two best friends are heading into a battle of legendary proportions—with each other!
-In one corner there’s Graeme, a well-read and cultured dragon with sophisticated tastes.
+In one corner there’s Grahame, a well-read and cultured dragon with sophisticated tastes.
 In the other there’s George, a retired knight and dragon slayer who would be content to spend the rest of his days in his bookshop.
-Neither really wants to fight, but the village townsfolk are set on removing Graeme from their midst and calling George out of retirement.
+Neither really wants to fight, but the village townsfolk are set on removing Grahame from their midst and calling George out of retirement.
 Can Kenny avert disaster?

 Discussion Questions 1.)
 Are we meant to think that Kenny’s solution to the battle between St. George and Grahame is deceptive and tricky or a clever and courageous act to save his friends?
 2.)
 Is Kenny’s bookish knowledge better than his father’s life experiences?
 3.)
 Does Grahame’s love of the theater have any influence on Kenny’s plan to save his friends?
 4.)
 Does the king know in advance that the battle is an act?
 5.)
 How does the game of chess mimic life?
 6.)
 How can Grahame be so sure “There will be no exterminations—imminent or otherwise?"
 7.)
 How was Kenny inspired by his friends to solve the problem of fighting till death?
 8.)
 Are we meant to think Grahame is a coward for refusing to fight St. George?
 9.)
 Grahame described his fellow dragons as being “earnest."
 What does this mean?
 How did that apply to his life?
 10.)
 Has Kenny or any of his friends shown any growth in their characters?